 - Cuisine: Indian

-- 2 large ripe mangoes (about 1 lbs worth)
+- 1 large ripe mango, or 2 smaller mangoes (about 1 lbs worth)

-- 2 cups of cultured dairy or vegan milk (see notes for options)
+- 2 cups of cultured dairy or non-dairy alternative (see the section above for options)

-- Return the puree to the blender and add in the cultured dairy.
-Blend until smooth and serve, or store in the fridge for up to 24 hours.
+- Serve immediately, or store in the fridge for up to 24 hours.

-- I don’t add sugar, but if you like your lassi sweeter then add up to 4 tsp of sugar per batch.
+- I don’t add sugar to naturally fruit-sweetened treats.
+But if you like your lassi sweeter then add up to 4 tsp of sugar per batch.

 Keywords: smoothie, Popsicle, vegan, traditional, probiotic, no dairy, no eggs, no sugar, no nuts, treat, dessert, snack, 2 ingredients, super simple